 Who are the new minimalist beauty aficionados?

-The demographics driving the new minimalist beauty movement are millennials and Gen Z. The key markets were initially Scandinavia and Japan, where consumers looked for natural multitaskers with a medical aesthetic.
-Now, this movement has gone global.
-It’s gaining increasing power in emerging economies where younger consumers comprise the lion’s share of the market.
+Now, this movement has gone global, gaining increasing power in emerging economies where younger consumers comprise the lion’s share of the market.

-These young, diverse, and open-minded consumers are environmentally and socially conscious.
+These young, diverse, and open-minded consumers are also environmentally and socially conscious.
 They make purchases based on these concerns, rejecting conspicuous consumption in favor of a few well-chosen products in order to reduce waste.
-This is where the emphasis on efficacy comes in: products have to be based in nature and proven by science, so they really last the test of time.
+This is where the emphasis on efficacy comes in: products have to be based in nature and proven by science, so they really pass the test of time.

 No comments yet